keshavsaini07/Basic-Node-Mongo-Project-Template/README.md

 - Download this template from github and open it in your favorite text editor .

-- In the root directory create a `.env` file and add the following env variables
+- In the root directory create a `.env` file:

+- Add the PORT variable
     ```
         PORT=<port number of your choice>
     ```